What is chronic pancreatitis?

 - You have symptoms of chronic pancreatitis

 Your healthcare provider will examine your belly.
-He or she will also ask you about your drinking history and any family history of pancreatic disease or cystic fibrosis.
-Blood tests and imaging studies are an important part of your diagnosis.
+You will also be asked about your drinking history and any family history of pancreatic disease or cystic fibrosis.
+Blood and imaging tests are an important part of your diagnosis.
 They can include:

 - Blood tests.
 They will look for high levels of two pancreatic enzymes, amylase and lipase.
 These may spill into your blood.
-Other tests may indicate blockage or damage of your gallbladder.
+Other tests may show blockage or damage of your gallbladder.
 They can also be used to check for certain inherited conditions.
 You may need vitamin levels and other lab tests.

 - CT scan.
 This test creates a 3-D image of your pancreas, using X-rays and a computer.

 - Abdominal ultrasound.
 This test uses sound waves to create an image of your pancreas.

 - Endoscopic ultrasound.
-This test uses a long, thin telescope inserted through your mouth and into your stomach and upper intestine.
-An ultrasound attachment on the scope makes images of the pancreas and gallbladder ducts.
+This test uses a long, thin tube (endoscope) that is put through your mouth and into your stomach and upper intestine.
+An ultrasound on the scope makes images of the pancreas and gallbladder ducts.

 - Magnetic resonance cholangiopancreatography.
 This test uses images made with radio waves, a strong magnet, and a computer.
-In some MRI tests, you will have dye injected.
+In some MRI tests, you will need to have dye injected.
 The dye shows your pancreas and the ducts of your gallbladder.